 If you’ve ever been a victim of an animal related injury you are well aware that you can suffer in a variety of ways- there are physical wounds and then there are long-term psychological scars.
-The personal injury lawyers at Hardy, Wolf & Downing know how to win animal injury cases and will get you the money you deserve to help you recover.
+If you need an animal attack or dog bite attorney, the lawyers at Hardy, Wolf & Downing know how to win animal injury cases and will get you the money you deserve to help you recover.

 Dogs are responsible for the vast majority of animal attacks.
 Over 70% of these attacks are by Pit Bulls, Rottweiler’s, their mixes and wolf hybrids.
 Dog bites can have serious consequences, including permanent disfigurement and psychological trauma.
 In extreme cases, they may result in death.
 Unfortunately, it is not always possible to know in advance whether a dog will attack, as even the nicest, gentlest dogs have been known to bite.

 In most dog attack cases, the owners were aware their dog had behavioral issues.
 However, many owners mistakenly assume that if they stay in the same room as the dog, the dog won’t attack anyone.
 They couldn’t be more wrong- most attacks occur with the owners nearby.

 Dog bites are more common, more damaging, and more expensive than people often realize.

 - Dog bite victims account for as much as 5% of all emergency room visits in the United States.

 - The average cost of a dog bite-related hospital stay was $18,200, approximately 50 percent higher than the average injury-related hospital stay.